 - Willingness to accept international responsibilities … If there is one conclusion that our common experience has led us to accept, it is that security for this country lies in the development of a firm structure of international organization.“

-These five principles broke with Mackenzie King’s timid semi-isolationism and animated M. St Laurent and his acolyte Lester B Pearson in creating the UN and NATO and the Colombo Pact.
-They served us well until Pierre Trudeau repudiated them (quite explicitly in the 1970 White Paper A Foreign Policy for Canadians).
+These five principles broke with Mackenzie King’s timid semi-isolationism and animated Louis St Laurent and his acolyte Lester B Pearson in creating the UN and NATO and the Colombo Pact.
+They served us well until Pierre Trudeau repudiated them (quite explicitly in the dreadful 1970 White Paper A Foreign Policy for Canadians).
 The sad fact is that Conservative prime ministers Mulroney and Harper did not bring Prime Minister St Laurent’s principles back to life.

-M. St Laurent re-built and then maintained strong, well equipped, superbly disciplined armed forces because he knew, instinctively, long before Joseph Nye’s “Soft Power” was published, that the the diplomatic, economic and socio-political influence that he wanted to wield in the world had to be backed by real, usable “hard power.”
+Louis St Laurent re-built and then maintained strong, well equipped, superbly disciplined armed forces because he knew, instinctively, long before Joseph Nye’s “Soft Power” was published, that the diplomatic, economic and socio-political influence that he wanted to wield in the world had to be backed by real, usable “hard power.”
 That was something that Pierre Trudeau, Brian Mulroney and Jean Chrétien never quite understood, in my opinion.
-I suspect that Prime Minister Harp[er understood that principle but he failed to act on it.
+I suspect that Prime Minister Harper understood that principle but he failed to act on it.

 Prime Minister St Laurent was a social moderate: he was, I believe, a genuine “progressive” but he understood that he had to bring the whole country along with him … another lesson that I think Prime Minister Harper understood as he required Conservatives to accept that we cannot roll back the “social” clock to the 1950s.